|Recommended System Requirements|

-In terms of overall gaming performance, the AMD FX-8350 is massively better than the Intel Core i5-2500K 3.3GHz when it comes to running the latest games.
+In terms of overall gaming performance, the AMD FX-8350 is significantly better than the Intel Core i5-2500K 3.3GHz when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 The FX-8350 was released over a year more recently than the Core i5-2500K 3.3GHz, and so the FX-8350 is likely to have better levels of support, and will be more optimized for running the latest games.